 Can your startup become a business able to exist for more than a year?

-Create a Business Plan
+Create a Business Plan or a Lean Canvas

 Business planning is the right thing to do.
 Business advisors, bankers, investors, and experienced entrepreneurs would agree that you should develop a business plan before you start a business.
-It will help you discover weaknesses in your business idea, identify opportunities you may not have considered, and overthink every step of starting a company.
+It will help you discover weaknesses in your business idea, identify opportunities you may not have considered, and consider well every step of starting a company.
 It will help you deal with challenges that are likely to arise and prepare your startup for success.

 Usually, business plan includes: